Q: What are conformal coatings?

 Q: What is the Advanced Coating inspection protocol?

 A: Receiving inspection confirms the identity and count of the shipment and will generally identify gross damage.
 As the parts move through the process they are inspected after each significant process step by the technicians performing the step.
 As each process is more detailed, so is the subsequent inspection more detailed.
 Additionally, independent inspectors evaluate the work after cleaning, masking, and coating steps and they perform the final inspection.
 Advanced Coating also offers Source Inspection for customers who require this additional step in their process.

 Q: What is UV tracer and why is it a useful inspection tool?

 A: Parylene does not fluoresce.
 UV tracers can be added to Parylene as a level of fluorescence to make inspection easier in some applications.

 Q: What is adhesion promotion and why would it be necessary?
 What types of adhesion promotion are available at Advanced Coating?

-Q: Can conformal coatings be reworked?
+Q: Can conformal coatings be removed or reworked?